The Blenders: History

 The Blenders have become known for their Christmas music, and have been staging a Christmas Tour in theaters (mostly in the Midwest) since 1997.
 Occasionally they will perform in other cities where they have achieved great popularity such as Dallas, Chicago, Memphis, New York, Los Angeles and Salt Lake City.

 The Blenders have performed on Minneapolis–Saint Paul area television commercials.
 In December 2005, The Blenders sang their original song "Tiny Little Christmas," and the following year repeated with "When it Snows" in an advertisement for KARE-TV promoting Toys for Tots.
 They also appeared in an ad, singing KMSP-TV's morning news theme song ("Wake Up with FOX 9") while riding a Metro Blue Line light-rail train.
 Their work with KMSP has won them three Emmy Awards for advertising.
 They had a McDonald's commercial airing nationwide featuring their version of "McDonald's Girl".
+They were also featured in a TV commercial for Scheels Sporting Goods that ran 2022-24.

+Forum Communications produced “One Last Song,” a documentary about the 30 year career of The Blenders in 2019.

+In 2025 the group decided to step away from touring.
+"After 26 years of doing the Holiday Soul Tour — and 35 years together as a group — the four of us decided we needed time to reset and explore our options."
+Now located in Minnesota, the group has released 14 albums, including nine Christmas albums.
+Already members of the Minnesota Music Hall of Fame, they were also recently inducted into the North Dakota Music Hall of Fame.

+Founding member Tim Kasper says, although they are not focused on touring right now, they are all still great friends and love making music and performing together.
+"We are more focused on preserving our legacy these days, and any projects that come along.
+We relish opportunities to work together and create."
+Kasper added that they have achieved things beyond their wildest dreams."